We are problem solvers.

-- Pediatricians, nurses and social workers in seven community health centers turn to us to help them identify and resolve the root causes of their children patients' health problems.
+- Pediatricians, nurses and social workers in six community health centers turn to us to help them identify and resolve the root causes of their children patients' health problems.

 - The Mayor, District Agencies and the DC Council all turn to us to develop citywide recommendations that would ensure policies, programs and funding meet the needs of all District children.

 - More than 100 law firms partner with us on pro bono cases that allow us to help even more children who have been abused or neglected, are caught in custody battles, live in poor housing conditions, or have special education needs that aren't being met.

 We are honored to have received many awards from leading organizations over the years.

 Our awards include the Washington Council of Lawyer's President's Award, the Center for Nonprofit Advancement's Excel Award, the Meyer Foundation's Exponent Award, the Washington Post Top Workplace award, and the Nonprofit Times' "Best Nonprofits to Work For" for many years running.